-Are you trying to learn estate law?
+Are you trying to learn about estate law?
 We put together this article to explain the things you should think about when doing estate planning.

 Are you looking for an estate lawyer?